brandur/sorg/content/drafts/mongodb.md

 has no equivalent because its physical WAL is unsuitable to be ingested by anything but Postgres.
-While this may have been true before, Postgres now has "logical" WAL options like [pglogical][pglogical] have been introduced that will provide essentially the same functionality (and which is tenatively slated for core inclusion by Postgres 10, which will follow 9.6).
+While this may have been true before, Postgres now has "logical" WAL options like [pglogical][pglogical] have been introduced that will provide essentially the same functionality (tentatively slated for core inclusion by Postgres 10, which will follow version 9.6).

 That said, you almost certainly shouldn't be consuming either the oplog or a Postgres logical stream except under very special circumstances.
 Tracking